Her name was Holy Givemore

 ###

-He heard a raspy woman’s voice call from inside, “No. I won’t buy another Girl Scout cookie.”
+I heard a raspy woman’s voice call from inside, “No. I won’t buy another Girl Scout cookie.”

-He leaned forward and knocked again.
+I leaned forward and knocked again.
 “I’m not selling cookies.
 Bigalow sent me.”

 Babs opened the door in a nylon flight jacket, cargo shorts, and Birkenstock sandals with socks.
+She was a foot-and-a-half shorter than me, built like a thirteen-year old boy.
 She ran a hand over her white whiskers.
-She was a foot-and-a-half shorter than him, built like a thirteen-year old boy.
+“Oh.
+It’s you, Jonathan.
+Oh alright then, I guess you’re in time for tea.”
+She gestured for me to follow.

-Everywhere he looked there was some antique curio.
-Turned balusters led up the wooden stairs to the floor above.
-The smell of nutmeg and cloves irritated his nostrils.
+I walked down the dark-panelled hall past a series of framed lithographs of bridges, dodo birds, and dirigibles.
+Everywhere there was some antique curio.
+Turned banisters led up the wooden stairs to the floor above.
+The smell of nutmeg and cloves irritated my nostrils.

 “You can hang your jacket on one of those pegs by the door,” Babs said.